Meekb/FilthyAPI/README.md

       $('a:contains("John Waters")', html).each(function() {
         const title = $(this).text().replace(/[^0-9a-z-A-Z ]/g, "").replace(/ +/, " ")
         const url = $(this).attr('href')
-        if (title !== "" && title !== "_" && title !== 'acontains' && !title.includes('discount') && url && title.length < 300 && url.length < 300) {
+	// if we find tags that are not advertisements, push them into a madia array if (title !== "" && title !== "_" && title !== 'acontains' && !title.includes('discount') && url && title.length < 300 && url.length < 300) {
-          media.push({
+	// push the link into an array with defined key/values media.push({
             title,
             url: site.base ? site.base + url : url,